 - A. Upon taking office as members of the Commission, all members will receive a Commission pin that identifies them to the public as an official overseeing the regulation and supervision of the state credit union system. - B. Upon the resignation of or completion of a term of office for a member, the Commission will adopt a resolution of appreciation to recognize the service of that member.
-A copy of the framed resolution will be sent to the former member as a token of the Commission appreciation.
+A copy of the framed resolution will be sent_provided-to the former member as a token of the Commission appreciation.
 The total cost associated with preparing and delivering this token shall not exceed the limitations contained within the General Appropriations Act for such an award.

-- C. When the mission of an advisory committee has been accomplished or upon the resignation of one of its members, the Commission may adopt a resolution of appreciation, as prescribed in paragraph B above, to recognize the service of an individual(s) on the committee who is not Commission member. - D. The Commission, in the exercise of its discretion, may also recognize a or service to credit unions or the Department that is exemplary.
-Recognition for such accomplishment is reserved for the outstanding and is not meant to become routine and a recognition of the commonplace.
+- C. When the mission of an advisory committee has been accomplished or upon the resignation of one of its members, the Commission may adopt a resolution of appreciation, as prescribed in paragraph B above, to recognize the service of an individual(s) on the committee who is not Commission member. - D.C.
+The Commission, in the exercise of its discretion, may also recognize any individual it deems worthy for his/her exemplary service to credit unions, the Department, or the Commission.a or service to credit unions or the Department that is exemplary.
+Recognition for such accomplishment is reserved for the outstanding and is not meant to become routine. and a recognition of the commonplace.